-Integrative therapy is a flexible, progressive and inclusive form of psychotherapy that combines different therapeutic approaches to fit the needs of the individual client because often, a single approach to psychotherapy does not always provide the best support.
+Integrative therapy is a flexible, progressive and inclusive form of therapy that combines different therapeutic approaches to fit the needs of the individual client because often, a single approach to psychotherapy does not always provide the best support – this approach includes CBT.

 With a theoretical understanding of human development, early childhood development and attachment I draw on humanistic, psychoanalytic and cognitive behaviour theories to offer a bespoke therapeutic service which matches evidenced-based treatments to each client and presenting issue.